conan-io/docs/manage_deps/conanfile_py.rst

 __________________

-If you are building your project with CMake look this example to manage your settings.
+If you are building your project with CMake, go through this example to manage your settings.

 Edit your ``conanfile.py`` and add the ``build()`` method: